 This ethnographic and art museum in Schwaz represents a meeting place for different cultures.

-8.00 Euros / family discount: kids free from the 2nd child on
+family discount: free admission for children starting from the 2nd child